beeware/briefcase/docs/en/how-to/publishing/iOS.md

 Account", and choose one of the teams that is associated with your Apple ID.

-In the top bar of the Xcode window, change the target device from a simulator to "Any iOS device".
+In the top bar of the XCode window, change the target device from a simulator to "Any iOS device".
 Clean the build products folder (select "Clean Build Folder..." from the Product menu), then build an archive by selecting "Archive" from the Product menu.
 This will perform a clean